Rho-estimators revisited: General theory and applications: Regression with a random design

-where $\gamma$ and $\kappa$ are given by \eref{cond-kappa} and $\overline D(\sbQ_{m})$ by~\eref{def-Dm}. \end{thm} Some comments are in order. \begin{enumerate}[label=\alph*),ref=\roman*,leftmargin=\parindent] \item This result holds without any assumption on the distribution $P_W$ of the design. \item The result is true even if the regression framework~\eref{mod-reg} is not exact as long as the $X_{i}$ are i.i.d.
-In particular, the distribution $P$ needs not have a density with respect to $\mu=P_{W}\otimes \lambda$. \item If $r$ admits $k$ modes with $k> 1$ and $F$ is VC-subgraph with index not larger than $\overline V$, $\sQ_{(r,F)}$ remains VC-subgraph and its index is still bounded by $C\overline V$ for some constant $C$ that now depends on $k$.
-Consequently the above result generalizes to families $\cD$ of densities admitting more than a single mode in which case $\overline V(F)$ should be replaced by $c(r)\overline V(F)$ where $c(r)$ is a positive number depending on the number of modes of the density $r$. \item With Theorem~\ref{thm-main2} at hand we could obtain in the present random design context an analogue of Corollary~39 in Baraud, Birg\'e and Sart~\citeyearpar{Baraud:2014qv} which was established when the $W_{i}$ were deterministic (fixed design regression). \end{enumerate}
+for some constant $C>0$ only depending on the choice of $\psi$. \end{thm} At this stage, some comments are in order. \begin{enumerate}[label=\alph*),ref=\roman*,leftmargin=\parindent] \item This result holds without any assumption on the distribution $P_W$ of the design. \item The result is true even if the regression framework~\eref{mod-reg} is not exact as long as the $X_{i}$ are i.i.d.
+In particular, the distribution $P$ needs not have a density with respect to $\mu=P_{W}\otimes \lambda$. \item If $r$ admits $k$ modes with $k> 1$ and $F$ is VC-subgraph with index not larger than $\overline V$, ${\sQ}_{(r,F)}$ remains VC-subgraph and its index is still bounded by $C(k)\overline V$ for some constant $C(k)$ that now depends on $k$.
+Consequently the above result generalizes to families $\cD$ of densities admitting more than a single mode in which case $\overline V(F)$ should be replaced by $c(r)\overline V(F)$ where $c(r)$ is a positive number depending on the number of modes of the density $r$. \item With Theorem~\ref{thm-main2} at hand we could obtain in the present random design context an analogue of Corollary~39 in Baraud {\em et al.}~\citeyearpar{MR3595933} which was established when the $W_{i}$ were deterministic (fixed design regression). \end{enumerate}